Slxcky-1/PSHomebrew-beta/README.md

 **This repository is publicly visible for transparency and portfolio purposes ONLY.**

+**⚠️ NOTE:** All source code in this repository is **heavily obfuscated**.
+The code is intentionally scrambled and unreadable to prevent unauthorized use.

 ❌ **You are NOT permitted to:**
 - Download and use this bot
 - Copy or modify this code
 - Run this bot on any server
 - Create derivative works
 - Redistribute in any form
+- Attempt to deobfuscate or reverse engineer

 ✅ **Authorized use only** - This bot is exclusively for the PSHomebrew Discord community.